paruqute/FlyvanSample/README.md

 The FlyVan Logistics Management App is a vital tool for Supervisors to efficiently handle operational tasks like availability tracking, route allocation, and vehicle management.
 By empowering Supervisors and Admins with easy-to-use tools, this app ensures smoother daily operations, better resource utilization, and improved overall efficiency for FlyVanExpress.
 This app provides a scalable and reliable solution that simplifies logistics management by integrating user roles and dynamic functionality.

+## Technology Stack:

+- [Flutter]: For a responsive, cross-platform user interface.
+- [Firebase Authentication]: Secure login and role-based access control.
+- [Firestore Database]: Real-time, scalable database for storing and managing data like employee availability, routes, vehicles, and users.

+By integrating robust Firebase services with Flutter's dynamic UI capabilities, this app delivers a reliable and user-friendly solution for FlyVanExpress, easily addressing their operational challenges.